 The find was particularly satisfying.
 The quality of the images from his $100 camera rivals the output of scientific cameras that cost thousands, Lehman says.
 Even more significant, his students’ work took a quantum leap in sophistication: Instead of analyzing purchased digital images, they generated their own from projects and experiments, just like real scientists.

 Such feats of ingenuity are a Lehman trademark, says JoAnn Mulvany, the director of the Science, Mathematics, and Technology Specialty Center, the Henrico County magnet school where Lehman teaches.
 Like many practical scientists, the 40-year-old Lehman is a tinkerer to the bone, Mulvany says.

 His camera innovation has already given new life to the school’s “global sand lab.”
 Students now make their own digital pictures of sand samples from different parts of the world and analyze them with the image-processing equipment.
 Comparing granules on a computer screen, they can see for themselves how, say, quartz and magnetite sands differ.

 Image processing is something scientists have been doing for years.
 Medical technicians, for example, process images when they do ultrasound tests on patients.

-According to LuAnn Dahlman of the Tucson, Arizona-based Center of Image Processing in Education, the technique works something like this: When a picture is digitalized, each element—or pixel—in the picture is assigned a numeric value.
+According to LuAnn Dahlman of the Tucson, Ariz.-based Center of Image Processing in Education, the technique works something like this: When a picture is digitized, each element--or pixel--in the picture is assigned a numeric value.
 That value may represent brightness, temperature, elevation, or some other measurement that the researcher wants to examine.
 Each pixel is colored, with the shade determined by its numeric value.